linsyking/messenger-manual/appendix.typ

 === Multi-pass Updater

 Some components may want to do some operations after all other components have finished.
 This is the _second-pass_ updater.
 We plan to extend this idea further to support _multi-pass_ updater.
 Components may update _any_ number of passes in one event update.

-=== Fixed Update

-Used to do accurate physical simulation.

 === Global Component